-Artificial Intelligence is currently fuelling massive change for the manufacturing industry.
-It continues to be the most significant driving force powering today: Everything from remotely monitoring machinery to spot problems before they occur to reducing waste in the supply chain and ensuring they are ready for sale without delays...
+Artificial Intelligence is currently fuelling massive change in the manufacturing industry.
+It continues to be the most significant driving force powering today: Everything from remotely monitoring machinery to spotting problems before they occur to reducing waste in the supply chain and ensuring they are ready for sale without delays...

 According to McKinsey, 50% of companies that invest in AI over the next five to seven years will have the potential to double their cash flow; manufacturing is leading the way due to its heavy reliance on data.

 We All Need Manufacturing to Thrive

 Historians track human progress from the Stone Age through the Modern Age, measuring evolutionary development based on human mastery of the natural environment, materials, tools, and technologies.
 Humankind is currently in the Information Age, also known as the Silicon Age.
 In this electronics-based era, computers collectively enhance humans, leveraging unprecedented power over the natural world.

 Manufacturing has always been on the cutting edge of technology.
 Today's new technologies like automation, wearables, 3D printing, drones, and the IoT continue to push the boundaries of what is possible.

 When manufacturing investments are strong, a multiplier effect ripples across the economy, creating jobs and growth in other industries.
 In fact, manufacturing has the largest multiplier of any sector.
 The manufacturing industry plays a significant role in boosting a country's economy.
 Because of the manufacturing industry, a country like China has accumulated so much power and wealth over the past few years.

 Now that we have answered why manufacturing matters, let's take a look at the history of the manufacturing industry;